keshavsingh4522/hacktoberfest/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-Contributions of any kind welcome!
+Contributions of any kind are welcome!

->    NOTE: if you should be on the list of contributors but we forgot you, don't be shy and let us know!
+>    NOTE: if you think you should be on the list of contributors but we forgot you, don't be shy and let us know!

 ## License